lyntan01/Orbital-Project/README.md

 #### **2.3.3 Forum Thread**

-This feature allows user to interact with other members of the community, facilitating the discussion of beauty issues.
+This feature allows users to interact with other members of the community, facilitating the discussion of beauty issues.

 *How to access this feature*: